 To be perfectly clear, you may not fall in love with your new mattress at first.
 It may not feel like the bed you tried when you visited our showroom.
 But the good news is that your mattress will adjust to your body and it will take on the “showroom feel” after the proper amount of time and pressure.
 In the end, your new bed will feel like it did the day you first fell in love with it.
 This way, you will continue to fall in love with it again and again every night.

-Tips on How to Break in a New Mattress
+Tips for Breaking in a New Mattress

 Tip #1.
 Certain mattress constructions will take on more body impressions than others while some won’t change at all.
 Please speak with the store staff about the initial feel of your mattress and how you should expect it to change in feel over time.